gpaumier/gp2/src/pages/wikimedia.rst

    Under `CC By-SA 3.0 Unported <https://creativecommons.org/licenses/by-sa/3.0/legalcode>`__ by John Blyberg, Mr Thinktank, PierreSelim, Garry Knight, and Louis-Michel van Loo, from `Wikimedia Commons <https://commons.wikimedia.org/wiki/File:Wikipedian.png>`__.

-Being Wikipedian (essence?): documenting the world, relying on facts and verifiable information, working in harmony (as much as possible) with complete strangers in pursuit of the best encyclopedic content possible, integrating sources and oranizing content, information architecture, working across language communities and collaborating with wikipedians from other language editions
+Being Wikipedian (essence?): documenting the world, relying on facts and verifiable information, working in harmony (as much as possible) with complete strangers in pursuit of the best encyclopedic content possible, integrating sources and organizing content, information architecture, working across language communities and collaborating with wikipedians from other language editions

 not only appealed to me, but I recognized myself in this culture (link to autistic-wikipedian: many years later, I would get a better understanding of why this mattered so much to me)